“To win in the marketplace you must first win in the workplace.”

 Satisfied customers give employees purpose, dignity

 It’s a win-win.
 While engaged employees lead to satisfied customers, the opposite is also true.
-Satisfied customers also play a role in creating a strong cultural foundation of purpose and dignity among employees. .While it’s important to learn from negative customer experiences, success stories with customers should also be highlighted and recognized to motivate employees and drive engagement.
+Satisfied customers also play a role in creating a strong cultural foundation of purpose and dignity among employees. .While it’s important to learn from negative customer experiences, success stories with customers should also be highlighted and recognized to motivate employees and drive business performance.